Skip to content

 • Plan on about 1 to 1.5 hours total; the procedure itself takes minutes per eye.

-• Oral anesthesia keeps you relaxed and comfortable, no IV, no needle stick.
+• In our suites, an oral dose keeps you relaxed and comfortable, with no IV and no needle stick.

 • You're awake but at ease the whole time, and you'll need someone to drive you home.